webix-hub/gitbook-webix-jet/details/inner_events.md

 ## [<span id="errors">Error Handling and Debugging &uarr;</span>](#contents)

-Errors are logged if you set the **debug** property in your app config.
+If you include **webix_debug.js** and set the **debug** property in your app config, error messages will be logged in the console.
 Besides logging errors, this will enable a debugger.

 ```js
 // myapp.js